-Protein-Free "Antigens"
+Protein-Free Carbohydrate "Antigens" (Haptens)

 The foregoing facts may furnish the explanation of certain antigens obtained from bacteria which are said to be protein-free.
-Pick found in young typhoid cultures a material that did not give the ordinary protein reactions, which was resistant to heat and proteolytic enzymes and soluble in alcohol; it exhibited the power of giving specific precipitin reactions with immune serum, but had no capacity to produce antibodies when used for immunizing.
-Zinsser and Parker 47 found in pneumococci, influenza bacilli and staphylococci, a similar substance, free from gross amounts of proteins, precipitated by alcohol, and thermostable, which gave specific precipitin reactions with homologous antiserums but produced no antibodies when injected into animals.
-Heidelberger and Avery have isolated from pneumococcus cultures a material which reacts specifically with antiserum for pneumococci, which appears to be a polysaccharide built up of glucose molecules, and is probably related to the gums found in numerous other capsulated bacteria.
-This material seems to be responsible for the type specificity of the reactions between pneumococci and antipneumococcus serum, but it appears to be incapable of stimulating the production of antibodies when used for immunizing, and therefore it is not a true antigen.
-It seems to be similar to a complex carbohydrate isolated from yeast by Mueller and Tomcsik,47a which reacts with precipitins for yeast although not of itself antigenic.
-Perlzweig and Steffen prepared a pneumococcus antigen which immunizes mice to multiple lethal doses of pneumococci, and which contains only a trace of nitrogen, resists tryptic digestion, is soluble in 90 per cent alcohol but not in ether or absolute alcohol, and is of itself not toxic for mice.
-Too little is known about these antigens as yet to permit us to be sure that they are actually protein-free, and still less to make assumptions as to their exact nature.
+Pick 70 found in young typhoid cultures a material that did not give the ordinary protein reactions, which was resistant to heat and proteolytic enzymes and soluble in alcohol; it exhibited the power of giving specific precipitin reactions with immune serum, but had no capacity to produce antibodies when used for immunizing.
+Zinsser and Parker 71 found in pneumococci, influenza bacilli and staphylococci, a similar substance, free from gross amounts of proteins, precipitated by alcohol, and thermostable, which gave specific precipitin reactions with homologous antiserums but produced no antibodies when injected into animals.71a This carbohydrate "hapten" will also produce anaphylactic reactions in animals previously sensitized to the whole cells, although it will not sensitize the animals.72

+The nature of this hapten was made clear when Heidelberger and Avery 73 isolated from Type II pneumococcus cultures a material reacting specifically with antiserum for pneumococci, which appears to be a polysaccharide built up of glucose molecules, and is probably related to the gums found in numerous other capsulated bacteria.
+This material seems to be responsible for the type specificity of the reactions between pneumococci and antipneumococcus serum, but it appears to be incapable of stimulating the production of antibodies when used for immunizing, and therefore it is not a true antigen.74 It seems to be similar to a complex carbohydrate isolated from yeast by Mueller and Tomcsik,75 which reacts with precipitins for yeast although not of itself antigenic.
+Probably similar components can be found in any and all sorts of bacteria in which sought.